Outside the smallest gloomy rooms

 big bedbugs hiding around us,

-black, brown spiders spinning webs against the ceiling,
+black and brown spiders spinning webs against the ceiling,

-Who steals fresh air in this cell?
+Who steals fresh air in these gloomy cells?

-Who kills the air we breath?
+Who kills the air we breathe?

 Is the air dead?